Skip to content

 The hyva-tokens command generates a CSS file from a design tokens file.
-This bridges the gap between design and development by allowing you to use values from design applications like Figma directly in your theme.
+It bridges the gap between design and development by letting you use values from design tools like Figma directly in your theme.

-This will read a design tokens file and generate a generated/hyva-tokens.css file in your theme.
+The hyva-tokens command reads a design tokens file and generates a generated/hyva-tokens.css file in your theme.

-If you are using a different file name for your tokens (e.g., from Figma), you can specify it using the src key in your hyva.config.json file:
+If you're using a different file name for your tokens (for example, one exported from Figma), specify it with the src key in your hyva.config.json file:

 {